yczhou001/yczhou001.github.io/_pages/about.md

 Throughout my academic journey, I have been fortunate to collaborate with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.

 My research centers on **Large Language Models**, and **Deep Generative Models**, supported by the Fundamental Research Project for Young Ph.D. students from NSFC (国家自然科学基金青年学生基础研究项目(博士生)).
-I was also selected for Tencent’s "Project Up" Talent Program (青云计划).
+I was also selected for Tencent's "Project Up" Talent Program (青云计划).
-The overarching goal of my work is to advance machine intelligence to serve humanity.
-My interests are the understanding, analysis, and improvement of LLMs/MLLMs and their applications in AI Healthcare and Visual Generation.
+My interests are the fundamentals, analysis, and improvement of LLMs, with broad downstream applications in Healthcare and Visual Generation.

 I am always open for research discussions and collaborations.
 If you are interested in discussing or collaborating, please feel free to contact me via email.